NSLS-II/docs/source/examples/header-contents.rst

 * the 'stop' document, ``h['stop']``, contains what we only know when the scan is complete --- mainly, did it terminate successfully?
-* a list of 'descriptor' documents in ``h['descriptors']`` which serve a sort of table of contents, giving metadata about each field (PV name, data type, precision, units) and its configuration (e.g., exposure time).
+* a list of 'descriptor' documents in ``h['descriptors']`` which serve a sort of table of contents, giving metadata about each field about each data field in the corresponding event document (PV, data type, precision, units) and its configuration (e.g., exposure time).

 Common Metadata
 ---------------